 There is plenty to see and do every 4th Friday in downtown Fayetteville!
 Check out these locations for art and culture-related activities:

-Arts Council, 301 Hay St.: See the opening of the exhibition Earthy AbstractionS presented by Ellington-White CDC from 7 to 9 p.m.
+Arts Council, 301 Hay St.: See the continuation of the exhibition Earthy Abstractions presented by Ellington-White CDC from 7 to 9 p.m.

-Cape Fear Studios, 148 Maxwell St.: Enjoy the work of instructor and their students during the North Carolina Faculty/Student “Mentor” Exhibit from 6 to 8:30 p.m.
+Cape Fear Studios, 148 Maxwell St.: Enjoy the work of member artists during the 2015 Annual Anniversary Artists Member’s Exhibit celebrating the 25th anniversary of Cape Fear Studios from 6 to 8:30 p.m.

 Fascinate-U Children’s Museum, 116 Green St.: Admission is free.
-Children can express their creative side by creating a colorful story by using pictures.
-Kids can also enjoy the craft and free play at the museum from 7 to 9 p.m.
+Children can express their creative side by creating a beautiful dogwood craft.
+Kids can also enjoy free play at the museum from 7 to 9 p.m.

 Fayetteville Area Transportation & Local History Museum, 325 Franklin St.: See artifact-filled exhibits, including a model train room, that tell the story of transportation from pre-history through the early 20th century from 6 – 9 p.m.
 New this month: Exhibit in collaboration with Fayetteville State University celebrating the life of Dr. E.E.
 Smith, the beloved Baptist minister, patriotic militia officer, successful businessman, generous philanthropist, accomplished statesman and distinguished and dedicated educator.

-Market House: Featuring the educational exhibit General Sherman’s Occupation of Fayetteville upstairs from 6 to 10 p.m.
+Market House: Featuring the educational exhibit Field of Honor upstairs from 6 to 10 p.m.
 This exhibit is in addition to the permanent exhibit, A View from the Square: A History of Downtown Fayetteville.

 4th Friday is a downtown tradition